 TEXT: God the Redeemer, Herzog, (Benziger).
+Four periods a week, two semesters.

 Religion 4.
 The Sacraments, their institution, nature and effect.
 The Sacrifice of the Mass.
 All are related in detail with proofs and explanations from the Scriptures, tradition, the teachings of the Fathers, the Councils.